 Use your favorite 1:1 sugar substitute.

 Powered is preferred over granular, as it blends better and has a nicer texture.
 Erythritol and xylitol also tend to get grainy when cold, but I found the powdered versions to do it much less.

-If you don’t have powdered erythritol or xylitol and only have granular, go ahead and give it a blast with a high-speed blender, or food processor.
-My favorite powdered sweetener by far is So Nourished Monk Fruit Blend, I find it has almost no aftertaste at all.
+If you don’t have powdered erythritol or xylitol and only have granular, go ahead and give it a blast with a high-speed blender or food processor.
+My favorite powdered sweetener by far is So Nourished Monk Fruit Blend.
+I find the blend of sweeteners has almost no aftertaste at all.

 Swerve and stevia will work perfectly fine here as well as does any powdered erythritol or xylitol.

 Just remember, xylitol is poisonous to dogs and cats, so if that’s your choice and you have little furry friends running around, it can be deadly to them.

 A bit about the peanut butter

 If you want to use chunky peanut butter, that will work, but make sure you use a natural and sugar-free peanut butter.
 You can always sweeten the ice cream base to your liking by adding more or less sugar substitute.